You can view and manage settings for your Crowdin account using the Account Settings page.

 Read more about Migration to Crowdin Enterprise.

 For security reasons, we cannot delete an account on behalf of the user.
-You must have access to the Crowdin account to be able to delete it.
+You must have access to your Crowdin account to be able to delete it.

 To delete your account, follow these steps:

-Once you remove your account, your projects and account settings are removed permanently and are not recoverable.
-The translations you made (comments, terms, and votes) stay as they were and appear as added by a Removed User.
+Once you remove your account, your projects and account settings are permanently removed and not recoverable.
+However, your translations, comments, terms, and votes will be preserved and appear as added by a Removed User.

-There are three channels Crowdin can send notifications to:
+There are four channels Crowdin can send notifications to:

-You can enable the desired channel by selecting the checkbox under the channel’s name, either in-app, email, or Slack.
+You can enable the desired channel by selecting the checkbox under the channel’s name, either In-App, Email, Slack, or Custom.
 Customize notifications for each of the channels.
 Select the checkboxes next to the events you’d like to be notified of.

-To be able to select Slack as a notification channel, set up Slack integration.
-First of all, click Connect Slack and authorize the connection with Crowdin on the Slack side.
-After the simple set up, you’ll be able to select notifications to get via Slack.
+To select Slack as a notification channel, set up Slack integration.
+First, click Connect Slack and authorize the connection with Crowdin on the Slack side.
+After the simple setup, you’ll be able to select notifications to get via Slack.

 By default, Crowdin will send you updates on the new events happening in Crowdin via email and notify you in the app.
 You can change notification settings anytime.